 The web hosting company you choose will play a significant role in shaping your website’s security walls.
 Websites usually benefit a lot from web hosting companies, especially in security issues.
 If your web hosting company has robust and reliable security protocols on its server, your website will benefit from them.

 Most website owners will usually choose to go for a shared hosting plan.
 They pay much more attention to the price than the security aspect.
 As its name implies, going for a shared hosting plan means sharing a server with other websites.

 If one of those websites falls victim to a cyber-attack, your website will also become vulnerable.
 This is not to scare you from using a shared web hosting service.
 All I am saying is that if you care about your website’s security, you should contemplate choosing a reliable web hosting company.

 3. Avoid Phishing Scams

-According to Verizon’s 2019 Data Breach Investigations Report (DBIR), 32% of all confirmed data breaches result from phishing attacks.
-This report indicates that phishing attacks are a significant threat to security at large.
+According to Verizon’s 2019 Data Breach Investigations Report (DBIR), 32% of confirmed data breaches result from phishing attacks.
+This report indicates that phishing attacks are a significant threat to security.

 A phishing attack is where a hacker disguises himself as a legitimate person to lure and trick the victim into opening a malicious link.
 They will then capitalize on this to try and steal information from users.